drycc/workflow/src/contributing/triaging-issues.md

 Before triaging an issue very far, make sure that the issue's author provided the standard issue information.
 This will help you make an educated recommendation on how this to categorize the issue.
 Standard information that should be included in most issues are things such as:

--   the version(s) of Deis this issue affects
+-   the version(s) of Drycc this issue affects
 -   a reproducible case if this is a bug
 -   page URL if this is a docs issue or the name of a man page